Mgrdich Mgrian

-Mıgırdiç Mıgıryan (Մկրտիչ Մկրեան, also spelled Mıgır, Mığır, Migir in Turkish; 12 September 1882 - 1915) was one of two athletes who represented the Ottoman Empire in the Olympic Games which was held in Stockholm in 1912.
+Mgrdich Mgrian (Մկրտիչ Մկրեան, also spelled Mıgır, Mığır, Migir in Turkish; 12 September 1882 - 1915) was one of two athletes who represented the Ottoman Empire in the Olympic Games which was held in Stockholm in 1912.

-Migiryan participated in shot put, discus throw, two handed shot put, pentathlon, and decathlon competitions.
-Migir Migiryan along with ethnic Armenian Vahram Papazyan were the only two athletes representing Turkey in the country's first official participation of the Olympics.
+Mgrian participated in shot put, discus throw, two handed shot put, pentathlon, and decathlon competitions.
+Mgrdich Mgrian along with ethnic Armenian Vahram Papazyan were the only two athletes representing Turkey in the country's first official participation of the Olympics.

 Life

-Migir Migiryan attended the prestigious Robert College in Constantinople.
+Mgrdich Mgrian attended the prestigious Robert College in Constantinople.
 One of his classmates was Vahram Papazyan, another ethnic Armenian Olympian who would participate with him at the 1912 Olympics.

-When Ottoman Empire was admitted to the International Olympic Committee (IOC) in 1911, president of the Ottoman Empire's Olympic committee Selim Sırrı Tarcan placed advertisements in the local Ikdam and Sabah newspapers in order to recruit athletes for the 1912 Olympic Games in Stockholm.
-Migiryan responded to the advertisement and expressed his desires to participate in the games.
-Unlike his counterpart Vahram Papazyan, who did not have the required finances to pay for the trip, Migiryan came from a wealthy family who managed to cover all the necessary expenses needed for the trip to the Stockholm Olympics.
-Having participated in five different sporting events, Migiryan holds the record of most sporting events participated by a Turkish athlete in Olympic history.
+When Ottoman Empire was admitted to the International Olympic Committee (IOC) in 1911, the president of the Ottoman Empire's Olympic committee Selim Sırrı Tarcan placed advertisements in the local Ikdam and Sabah newspapers in order to recruit athletes for the 1912 Olympic Games in Stockholm.
+Mgrian responded to the advertisement and expressed his desires to participate in the games.
+Unlike his counterpart Vahram Papazyan, who did not have the required finances to pay for the trip, Mgrian came from a wealthy family who managed to cover all the necessary expenses needed for the trip to the Stockholm Olympics.
+Having participated in five different sporting events, Mgrian holds the record of most sporting events participated by a Turkish athlete in Olympic history.

 Olympics

-During the Olympics, Migiryan managed to play all five sports.
-While competing against Jim Thorpe during the Decathlon, however, Migiryan suffered a wrist injury and was forced to discontinue.
+During the Olympics, Mgrian managed to play all five sports.
+While competing against Jim Thorpe during the Decathlon, however, Mgrian suffered a wrist injury and was forced to discontinue.